 The Doctor of Education (Ed.D.) program in Leadership Studies is an interdisciplinary terminal degree offered by the School of Educational Foundations, Leadership and Policy (EFLP) in the College of Education and Human Development at Bowling Green State University.
 This post-master’s program is designed to engage individuals in a rigorous process of inquiry, practice, and reflection.
 Individuals entering this program are typically individuals who hold master’s degrees in academic disciplines, have several years of successful professional/leadership experience, and are interested in preparing themselves for faculty positions in colleges or universities or leadership positions in a host of organizations including: educational settings, human resource institutions, business, and other public and private organizations.
-The primary aim of the Doctoral Program in Leadership Studies is to prepare individuals to exercise leadership that will transform the quality of schools, colleges and universities, and other human resource institutions and thereby enable those organizations to attain specific goals and objectives as well as maintain their legitimacy within society.
+The primary aim of the Doctoral Program in Leadership Studies is to prepare individuals to exercise leadership that will transform the organizations they work within and thereby enable those organizations to attain specific goals and objectives as well as maintain their legitimacy within society.